-- School-age children spend more time with screen media—television, video games, computers, and hand-held devices—than in any other activity but sleeping.
+- School-age children spend more time with screen media—television, video games, computers, tablets and phones—than in any other activity but sleeping.

 SCREEN FREE ACTIVITIES